cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 The new type should also be added to the tests for the package.
 Add a field of the new type to `TestModel`, and add a new test to `FieldInterfaceTests` following the pattern of other types. `FieldInterfaceTests` is already nicely abstracted to make this quick and easy.
+The field counts in MetaModelTest must also be incremented to reflect the increased size of TestModel.

 This method is appropriate for relatively common types such as date and time types, numeric types, etc.